philiplinden/yahs/docs/devlog.md

 ## 2024-11-07

 I am switching to Bevy for the simulation.
-Bevy is a "bevy engine" which is A framework for building games and simulations.
-It allows for high performance, multi-threaded, dynamic simulations.
+Bevy is a game engine built upon an ECS framework.
+It allows for high performance, multi-threaded, dynamic simulations with 3D graphics and rich interactive GUIs.

 The first reason is that I want to be able to spend more time on the interactions between the HAB components and less time on the fundamental physics